2020 USTA Eastern Scholarship Award Recipients

 Two USTA Eastern juniors—Winter Fagerberg and Joshua Mann—received Donald Lawson Tisdel Scholarships from the USTA Foundation this past month.
 The $10,000 scholarship—named for passionate tennis player and former USTA board member Don Tisdel—is granted annually to high school seniors who participate in an organized tennis program like a National Junior Tennis and Learning (NJTL) organization and who have excelled academically while demonstrating community service.
 Fagerberg, of the Harlem Junior Tennis and Education Program, and Mann, of Albany’s 15-Love NJTL organization, are just two of 22 players across the country to receive this esteemed honor.

-Congratulations on receiving this from the USTA Foundation!
+Congratulations on receiving these honors from the USTA Foundation!
 The Donald Lawson Tisdel Scholarship goes to students who embody the belief in giving back to one's community to make it a better place.
 What are some examples of your community service efforts over the years?

 Mann: Throughout the years I have volunteered for the 15-Love program as a tennis instructor for inner city kids.
 This program has given me many opportunities to give back.
 I have also volunteered in the children's ministry at my church as an assistant to the teacher.